matter-labs/era-compiler-solidity/docs/src/02-command-line-interface.md

     // Required: consists of semicolon-separated pairs of colon-separated compiler names and versions.
     // `zksolc:<version>` is always included.
     // `solc:<version>;llvm:<version>` is only included for Solidity contracts and Yul contracts if solc is used for validation,
     //   but not included for LLVM IR and EraVM assembly contracts.
     // `llvm` stands for the revision of ZKsync fork of solc.
-It is not possible to use the upstream build of solc with zksolc anymore.
+As it is not possible to use the upstream build of solc with zksolc anymore,
+    //   this field is always included if `solc` is included.
     "solc": "zksolc:1.5.13;solc:0.8.29;llvm:1.0.2"
 }
 ```